ucsdml/ucsdml.github.io/_posts/2020-08-03-how-to-detect-data-copying-in-generative-models.markdown

 <img src="/assets/2020-08-03-data-copying/GAN_overfitting.png" width="60%">
 {:refdef}
 {:refdef: style="text-align: center;"}
-<h5> BigGan, an ImageNet12 conditional GAN, appears to significantly data-copy for all but its highest truncation levels, which are said to trade off between fidelity and diversity. </h5>
+<h5> BigGan, an ImageNet12 conditional GAN, appears to significantly data-copy for all but its highest truncation levels, which are said to trade off between variety and fidelity. </h5>
 {:refdef}

 Low truncation thresholds restrict the model to producing samples near the mode -- those it is most confident in.
 However it appears that in all image classes, this also leads to significant data copying.
 Not only are the samples less diverse, but they hang closer to the training set than they should.
 This contrasts with the BigGAN authors' suggestion that truncation level trades off between 'variety and fidelity'.
 It appears that it might trade off between 'copying and not copying' the training set.